dsnet/wallchd/README.md

 This script was developed until the point where "it worked for me".
 Much error checking was ignored and a lot of assumptions were made throughout the code.

-I have no idea if this daemon will work on a multi-user desktop enviroment.
+I have no idea if this daemon will work on a multi-user desktop environment.
 For one, I assumed there was only one user (id 1000) and hard-coded that user to be the owner of the daemon in the init.d script.